How Long Does It Take to Get a Work Permit?

 Premium processing is an optional USCIS service that guarantees a decision within 15 calendar days for an additional fee.
 It's designed for applicants who meet specific eligibility rules and want faster adjudication.

-As of late 2025, only certain Form I‑765 (Application for Employment Authorization) categories, primarily F‑1 students applying for Optional Practical Training (OPT) and STEM OPT extensions, qualify.
-Most other EAD categories (such as asylum, adjustment of status, or TPS) cannot yet use premium processing.
+Currently, only certain Form I-765 (Application for Employment Authorization) categories qualify, primarily F-1 students applying for Optional Practical Training (OPT) and STEM OPT extensions.
+Most other EAD categories (such as asylum, adjustment of status, or TPS) cannot use premium processing.

 USCIS guarantees action within 15 calendar days once both forms and fees are received.
 If the agency misses that timeframe, it refunds the premium fee but continues expedited processing.
-You can check the most current premium processing categories and fees before filing.
+Always verify the current fee at uscis.gov/forms/all-forms/premium-processing before filing, as requests submitted with incorrect fees are rejected.

 Speeding up your work permit approval